eclipse-platform/eclipse.platform.swt/bundles/org.eclipse.swt/Readme.Win32.md

   Either select the components "MSVC C++-x64/x86-Buildtools" and "Windows 10 SDK" or the workload "Desktop development with C++" which includes the required components and some more.
 * (Optional) Install Cygwin
-* Install Java 8 or 11.
+* Install Java 11.
 Oracle JDK or IBM JDK:
   http://www.oracle.com/technetwork/java/javase/overview/java8-2100321.html
   https://developer.ibm.com/javasdk/downloads/